IsmailOuazzani/YTBmusicDL/README.md

 <img src="images/afterfilter.PNG">

 # Installation
-Download main.py and playlist.txt and put them in the same folder.
+Download main.py,renamefiles.py and playlist.txt and put them in the same folder.

- Install youtube-dl by typing in the cmd:
+ Install youtube-dl and mutagen by typing in the cmd:
  ```sh
  pip install youtube-dl
  pip install mutagen
 ```

  Download [ffmpeg](https://www.gyan.dev/ffmpeg/builds/), unzip it and open: ffmpeg(YOUR VERSION)/bin
- Move ffmpeg, ffplay, ffprobe into the folder where you previously put main.py and playlist.txt
+ Move ffmpeg, ffplay, ffprobe into the folder where you previously put main.py, renamefiles.py and playlist.txt
  Your folder should look like this:
  <img src="images/folder.PNG">